chardy1903/FutureElite2025/README.md

 .\build_windows.ps1
 ```

-This creates `dist\FutureEliteTracker.exe` - a single-file executable.
+This creates `dist\FutureElite.exe` - a single-file executable.

 **Creating a Desktop Shortcut:**
 1. Right-click on your desktop
 2. Select "New" > "Shortcut"
-3. Browse to `dist\FutureEliteTracker.exe`
+3. Browse to `dist\FutureElite.exe`
-4. Name it "FutureElite Tracker"
+4. Name it "FutureElite"
 5. Click "Finish"

 ### macOS